shahind/Moving-Mass-Controlled-VTOL-Bi-Rotor-UAV/README.md

 # MMC_UAV
 A Novel Concept of A VTOL Bi-Rotor UAV Based on Moving Mass Control

-This Repository Contains the 6DoF MATLAB Symulink Model of a Moving Mass Controlled Bi-Rotor VTOL UAV for more information please see: https://www.sciencedirect.com/science/article/abs/pii/S1270963820309202?dgcid=author
+This repository contains the 6DoF MATLAB Symulink model of a novel moving mass controlled bi-rotor VTOL UAV, for more information please see: https://www.sciencedirect.com/science/article/abs/pii/S1270963820309202?dgcid=author